-- Stair climbing
+- Stair climbing.

-- Taking large strides
+- Taking large steps when moving forward.

-Causes for sacroiliac joint dysfunction include:
+Causes for sacroiliac joint issues include: